tssa017/move_and_groove/README.md

 # Move and Groove

 I designed and built this full-stack application as project 6 for the OpenClassrooms Full Stack Developer path.
-For the back-end I use Ruby on Rails and Devise.
+For the back-end I use Ruby, Ruby on Rails, and Devise.
 For the front-end I use HTML, Tailwind CSS, and TypeScript.

 Move and Groove is a fitness tracking app that allows users to sign up and log activities of different kinds.